cicsdev/cics-java-recgen/README.md

 ## Java code
 Source code for the following Java class is available in the projects directory
-* JZOSprog.java- JCICS CICS Java program to link to EDUPGM COBOL program using generated JZOS record
+* JZOSprog.java- JCICS CICS Java program to link to EDUPGM COBOL program using generated record